saian65/ML-tools-inside/README.md

 # ML-tools-inside
-Some Ml algorythms wtitten by hands to better undestand
+Some Ml algorithms wtitten by hands to better undestand